intmus/inttheory19-20/_17-mode-mixture/a1-ex-intromodemix.md

 ### Conclusion

-Even at a glance, you can see that the voice-leading in these two progressions are nearly identical.
-The only differences between the two are due to the differences in key signature.
-In particular, the resolution between from the sixth scale degree to the fifth scale degree is strengthened in minor, because the resolution becomes a half-step between le and sol.
+Even at a glance, you can see that the voice-leading in these two progressions is identical with the only differences between the two resulting from the altered pitches in the key signature.
+In particular, the resolution from the sixth scale degree to the fifth scale degree is strengthened in minor, because the resolution becomes a half-step between le and sol.

 ## Borrowing from the parallel minor

 When studying the voice-leading of these two parallel modes, they seem almost interchangeable.

-So let's try it.
+And they are.

 Alter the following progression in C major to "borrow" either the VI or ii<sup>o</sup> chords from minor.
 What chordal members do you have to alter for each chord?
 What scale degrees are these?
 When you play it back does it sound acceptable?
 What if you only alter both chords?
 Does this make it more or less jarring?